marcintreder/relevel-landing-page/src/pages/blog/5-steps-to-a-quick-posture-fix-for-neck-pain-and-headache.md

   your posture and relieve neck pain and headaches.
 date: 2020-04-24T20:30:04.126Z
 featuredpost: false
-featuredimage: /img/featured_placeholder.png
+featuredimage: /img/featured-image-2-.png
 featuredimageTitle: Fix the posture to relieve neck pain and headaches
 featuredimageAlt: Neck pain and headache
-promoimage: /img/promo_placeholder.png
+promoimage: /img/promo.png
 promoimageTitle: Fix the posture to relieve neck pain and headaches
 promoimageAlt: Neck pain and headache
-promoimageAuthor: Fix the posture to relieve neck pain and headaches
+promoimageAuthor: Photo by Element5 Digital on Unsplash
-promoimageUrl: Neck pain and headache
+promoimageUrl: unsplash.com
-cardimage: /img/card_placeholder.png
+cardimage: /img/card.png
 cardimageTitle: Fix the posture to relieve neck pain and headaches
 cardimageAlt: Neck pain and headache
 tags: